AvtsVivek/LearnVsExt/src/tasks/552500-VsixCommunityToolWindowGuid/ReadMe.md

 # VsixCommunity Tool Window.
 1. Demos Tool window using community template and tool kit.

 2. This also shows how to use a dialog window.
-See the class MyToolWindowDialog that is derived from DialogWindow.
+See the class MyToolWindowDialog that is derived from **DialogWindow**.

-3. Showing the dialog is as simple as calling the following method.
+3. Once you have it, showing the dialog is as simple as calling the following method.

 ```cs
 var dialog = new MyToolWindowDialog();